 There are plenty of other ways to cook ribs.
-You can smoke them, grill them, or slow cook them in a crockpot.
+You can smoke them, fry them, grill them, or slow cook them in a crockpot.
 Baking ribs in an oven is probably the easiest way to cook ribs and always results in tender meat that pulls away from the bone.
 Beth’s Melt in Your Mouth Ribs recipe does this perfectly.
 Beth was on to something when she came up with this.
 It is ideal for when the weather isn’t cooperating and the smoker or grill isn’t a viable option.

 This recipe has 2 steps.
 The first is to bake the ribs in foil with a dry rub seasoning blend.
 The second step is to coat the ribs with your favorite barbeque sauce and run the ribs under the broiler to help the sauce to caramelize and stick to the ribs.

 You have options with the rib meat.
 There are 3 distinct cuts of pork ribs.
 Spareribs are cut from the belly of the hog.
 These are a bit fatty making them very flavorful.
 St. Louis-style ribs are cut from the breast bone area.
 These are thinner and lay flatter, making them very easy to work with.
 They are also marbled with fat.
 Baby back ribs are cut from the loin area on the back of the pig.
 These are smaller and leaner.
 All are tasty and can be used interchangeably for most rib recipes.
 Smaller ribs will take less time to cook.